-92. Data controllers must enable users to easily and fully exercise their data subjects' rights.
-An easy-touse and efficient tool should be available for the data subject to ensure the easy exercise of all of their rights, at any time, in particular the right of erasure, objection, and the right of access pursuant to Article 15 GDPR.86 The following paragraphs focus on how and by whom the right of access should be accommodated in the context of targeting of social media users.87
+99. Data controllers must enable users to easily and fully exercise their data subjects' rights.
+An easy-touse and efficient tool should be available for the data subject to ensure the easy exercise of all of their rights, at any time, in particular the right to erasure, to object, and the right of access pursuant to with the purposes for which they were originally collected by the controller sharing the data.
+It should be good practice that the controller that intends to process personal data for further purposes provides sufficient means to the other controller that transmits personal data to ascertain that there is indeed a legal basis, which would likely be consent, and data subjects have been properly informed as this would enable the targeter to ensure that the transfer to the social media provider is lawful.

+Article 15 GDPR.95 The following paragraphs focus on how and by whom the right of access should be accommodated in the context of targeting of social media users.96